Joshua Shemer

-Prof. Joshua Shemer chairs the Assuta Medical Centers network in Israel, currently building and developing the new advanced highly sophisticated public hospital in the city of Ashdod, the first of its kind built in Israel in the past forty years.
+Joshua Shemer (יהושע שמר; born 7 December 1949) is an Israeli professor, doctor, and chair of the Assuta Medical Centers network in Israel, currently building and developing the new advanced highly sophisticated public hospital in the city of Ashdod, the first of its kind built in Israel in the past forty years.
 He formerly served as Director General of Maccabi Healthcare Services, providing health services to 24% of the Israeli population.
 Shemer served as director general of the Ministry of Health and Surgeon General of the Israel Defense Forces Military Health Corps, holding the rank of brigadier general.

 Biography

 Shemer was born in Israel and received his medical degree from The Hebrew University Hadassah Medical School in Jerusalem.
 He is a Full professor of Internal medicine at Tel Aviv University and is Board-certified in both internal medicine and health administration.

 Shemer was recruited to the Israeli Defense Forces in 1966.
 In 1972 he began his residency at the Soroka Medical Center.
 During the Yom Kippur War in 1973, he performed his first field operation – on an Egyptian soldier on the West Bank of the Suez Canal.
 He later served as Battalion and Brigade Doctor.
 He was promoted to Chief Medical Officer of the Northern Command at the time of the Israeli deployment in south Lebanon.
 Following his experience as head of the branch of the medical corps on biological and chemical warfare and his promotion to the role of Deputy Surgeon General during the Gulf War, Shemer was responsible for the development of the passive hood distributed to protect the Israeli population during chemical warfare.